 There are no residence requirements for someone wishing to marry in Scotland, therefore citizens of any country can marry in any district they choose, provided there is no legal impediment to the marriage (that is, it must not break the law).

 The first legal step to getting married (except if you are converting a civil partnership to a marriage through the administrative process) is to give notice to the district registrar in the area where you intend to marry.
 Each person has to complete a marriage notice on a form provided by the registrar.
 This applies to a religious/belief or civil marriage.
 Find the marriage notice form and guidance on the National Records of Scotland website.

 Money and certificates

-Each marriage notice should be accompanied by a:-
+Each marriage notice should be accompanied by:

-- divorce certificate if either you or your partner was previously married
+a divorce certificate if either you or your partner was previously married

-- death certificate if a previous partner has died
+a death certificate if a previous partner has died

-- certificate that you are free to marry under the law of your own country if not normally domiciled in the UK.
+a certificate that you are free to marry under the law of your own country if not normally domiciled in the UK.

 The district registrar may require evidence of the nationality of the couple intending to marry.